ynagatomo/ARPlasticOcean/README.md

 - SwiftLint 0.46+ (https://github.com/realm/SwiftLint)
     - if you don't need this, remove the setting at Build Phases - SwiftLint Run Script.

+## DevView

+- In DEBUG builds, you can open DevView by tapping the space (invisible) to the left of the sound button.

 ## Resources

 Music files are licensed to be bundled with this app.